Ghatothkach

-Ghatothkach is a 2008 Indian animated film based on the life of the Mahabharata character Ghatotkacha, the son of Bhima and Hidimba.
+Ghatothkach is a 2008 Indian Hindi-language animated film based on the life of the Mahabharata character Ghatotkacha, the son of Bhima and Hidimba.
 The film is written and directed by Singeetam Srinivasa Rao, who also scored the soundtrack.
 The film was premiered at the 2008 Cannes Film Festival in the International Critics' Week, and was also premiered to special mention at the Grand Finale – Children's Film Festival 2014 of the 44th International Film Festival of India.

 It was followed by a direct-to-video sequel, Ghatothkach 2, in 2013.
 Directed by Vijay S. Bhanushali and Smita Maroo it further follows the adventures of the child Ghatotkacha.

+Voice cast

+Ganesh Divekar and Meghana Irande provided the animal voices in the film in Hindi and Marathi.